jackieaskins/dotfiles/README.md

    ~/dotfiles/install.sh
    ```

-1. Restart your device or log out and back in to ensure all settings are applied.
+1. Restart your device or log out and back in to ensure all settings are applied